eMetaboHUB-MAMA/mama-paper/paper/paper.md

 rShiny clients? -->

-The WebApp's graphical user interfaces for "Create new request" form has been designed to support Metabolomics analyses.
-The vocabulary and the data to submit is specific for this scientific field.
-The web-form statics input can not be easley customisable (static HTML code) however some data like the consortium geographical sites or project's keywords are managed in the database; that allow MAMA's administator to easely add or update these tags.

 The last need for the consortium is to provide indicators and statistics to the French Research Agency ("ANR - Agence Nationale de la Recherche"), an institute that fund the MetaboHUB consortium.